Robert A. Mandell: Career

 Following law school in 1972, Mandell worked as a lawyer in Punta Gorda, Florida.
 He was partner in the firm Wotitzky, Wotitzky, Mandell, Batsel, Wilkins and Frohlich and left active practice in 1983.
 He is peer-evaluated as "AV" (preeminent) in Martindale-Hubbell's legal listing.

 Mandell began work at his father's Central Florida real estate development business, Greater Construction Corporation, in 1984.
 Greater Construction named Mandell president of the company in 1989 after his father became chairman.
 Robert Mandell and four partners bought the company from Lester Mandell in 1998, and the company was later renamed Greater Homes.
 Mandell served as the company's chairman and CEO until national homebuilder Meritage Homes Corporation bought it in 2005, after which he served as president of Meritage Homes of Central Florida.
 Additionally, Mandell was chairman and CEO of Greater Properties Inc., a commercial real estate development firm.

 In addition to those roles, Mandell has served on boards, commissions and authorities in the private and public sectors.
 In 1987 Republican Gov. Bob Martinez named Mandell to the Florida Environmental Regulation Commission, where he served as chairman until 1990.
 Martinez then appointed Mandell to the Orlando-Orange County Expressway Authority, where he served from 1990 to 1995, held the chairman and vice chairman posts, and was known for reducing tolls and successfully pushing Florida's E-Pass electronic toll collection system.
 He has served on the boards of Florida Hospital in Orlando, Sanford-Burnham Medical Research Institute in LaJolla, and Vermont Studio Center, among others.

 President Barack Obama named Mandell to the President's Export Council in 2010.

+In 2022, president Joe Biden appointed him to the President's Advisory Committee on the Arts.